shaunchuah/musicsamples/README.md

 ## SAAS version available here

-I offer a SAAS version of this here so you don't have to worry about all the above steps: https://www.sampletrek.com/
+SAAS version of this here if you don't want to worry about configuring all the above steps: https://www.sampletrek.com/

 Documentation for that here: https://docs.sampletrek.com/